supreethr23/dp-300-database-administrator/Instructions/Labs/Lab-Scenario-Preview/Module03.md

 After completing this lab, you will be able to:

-- Authorize access to Azure SQL Database with Azure Active Directory
+- Authorize access to Azure SQL Database with Microsoft Entra ID
 - Manage access to database objects

 ## Architecture Diagram